- What are Passerines?

-- Conical – adapted for seed eaters, ranging from solid thick bills which can crack very hard objects like cherry pits to relatively small and pointed ones like the siskin’s.
+- Conical – adapted for seed eaters, ranging from solid thick bills which can crack very hard objects like cherry pits to relatively small and pointed ones such as the siskin’s.

 Passerines nest in different types of locations.
-They can nest on the ground, in trees, on ledges, roofs, shrubs, in other species’ nests and more.
+They can nest on the ground, in trees, on ledges, roofs, shrubs, as well as in other species’ nests and more.

 Passerines are mostly solitary nesters.
 An interesting phenomenon is that in some cases, like with the cowbird species, passerine females lay their eggs in the nests of other species.

-(Also during our research for this docuweb we encountered sparrows that conveniently confiscated the nest the migratory swallows created the year before during their mating season.)
+(Also, during our research for this docuweb we encountered sparrows that conveniently confiscated the nest that the migratory swallows created the year before during their mating season.)

 The swallows build their nest from mud.
 As you can see in the video above, the mud is reinforced by straw to keep the structure intact.

 The size of the passerines’ nests does not always correspond to the size of the bird that built it, or to the number of eggs that are laid.
 Passerines lay clutches of 1 to 14 eggs, depending on the species, and the female in most cases incubates them during the 11 to 21 days of incubation until they hatch.
 The young are born blind and helpless.
 Some species hatch with lightly covered down feathers while some others are hatched naked.
 The new born passerines stay with their parents usually between 10 to 40 days, depending on the species.
 Males mostly share the feeding and responsibility for training the youngsters in their first stages in the world.
 After a few days or weeks, the young bird becomes fully independent.